DuncanCragg/OnexOS/README-App.md

 ### What's novel about it?

-Everyone running LinkCraft owns their own chunks of the world that we're all building together; you host your own stuff on your own phone or tablet.
+Everyone running LinkCraft owns their own chunks of the world that we're all building together; you host and serve your own stuff on your own phone or tablet.

-We all can then sew our virtual objects and places together, and help to build a single, vast, seamless universe.
+We all then sew our virtual objects and places together.
+We can build a single, vast, seamless universe, owned by all of us.

 This is enabled by LinkCraft's **links**.

-LinkCraft links work somewhat like the Web's URLs in that they form a handle or hook onto everything in the world.
+LinkCraft links work somewhat like the Web's URLs in that they form handles or hooks onto things in the world, where-ever they may be.

-We can have direct links into each other's objects on each other's phone or tablet.
+So we can have direct links to objects inside each other's phones or tablets.

 ### How do links actually manifest in this world?